osrf/gazebo_tutorials/haptix_sim_api/tutorial.md

 The doorway as a whole would be considered a model.

 # Example
-In our example, we will demonstrate how to use the sim API to manipulate objects in the ARAT world.
+In our example, we will demonstrate how to use the world API to manipulate objects in the ARAT world.

 ## Run the code: MATLAB